ga-chicago/wdi-dragons/07_fullstack_node/d03_mongoose.md

 mongoose.connect(connectionString);
 ```

+*Connect Error?* If you are getting a connection error, you may need to replace "localhost" with 127.0.0.1.

 ### Mongoose Events
 These events tell us the status of our connection to MongoDB; this are *VITAL* to debugging.
 - **connected**: connected to database